gferreira/xTools4/docs/_reference/variable/varglyph-viewer.md

 </div>
 <div class='col-8' markdown='1'>
 get default…
-: Open a dialog to select the source to check against the _current font_.
+: Open a dialog to select the source to check against the current font.

 reload
 : Reload the selected source from disk (in case it has changed).

-font value
-: Compare glyph measurements with their font-level value.

-color
-: Choose a color for the Glyph Editor visualization.

-show equal
-: Highlight points which have the same position as the default.

-show deltas
-: Show delta vectors for points which change position in relation to the default.

 show default
-: Show the default glyph shape in the background.
+: Show the default glyph in the background.

+show distance
+: Show x and/or y distance of each point in relation to the same point in the default.

-selection
+selection only
-: Show measurements in font units.
+: Show the distance visualization only for selected points.

-subtract
+subtract (-)
 : Subtract the default glyph from the current glyph.

-add
+add (+)
 : Add the default glyph to the current glyph.

-show preview
+display
 : Turn the visualisation on/off.
 </div>
 </div>

-Preview
+Display
 -------

 ![]({{ site.url }}/images/variable/VarGlyphViewer_preview.png){: .img-fluid}